Daniel-Makhoba-Emmanuel/Full-stack-k8s-lab/Problems-and-solutions-faced.md

 ### Solution
 I didn't realize that postgres runs an initDB on that path to check if it's empty.
 I fixed that by deleting the init container, but I was still getting the same error.
 I realized that the pvc (with the edited path) used was still available and the pod was connecting to it.
 I deleted the old pvc and re-ran the manifest, which successfully provisioned the pod.

+## 7. Staging Environment Pods connecting to wrong Database
+The pods in the staging environment were using the dev environments postgresql instance instead of their envionment's.
+This misconfiguration didn't lead to any problems, but was found when i was auiting the yaml files and noticed it.

+### Solution
+For the Go API pods to connect to the postgresql databases , the FQDN for the service has to be used.
+This FQDN `postgres-headless-service.dev.svc.cluster.local` was specified in the `go-api-credentials` yaml initially.
+The issue however was there are two environments.
+Meaning if this yaml was applied as well in the staging environment it would point to the dev environments POstgres instance, ignoring its own.

+To fix this I seperated the go-api-credentials yaml into two `go-api-credentials-dev` and `go-api-credentials-staging`